 Joined Manchester City on loan until the end of the season from Roma in January 2012.
 While City would win the league that season, Pizarro did not win a medal, as he had not played enough league games.
 He later said he didn't really want to move to the Premier League in the first place but had fallen out with Roma manager Luis Enrique.

-David Pizarro in action for Manchester City Luis Jimenez (West Ham, 11 appearances)
+Luis Jimenez (West Ham, 11 appearances)

 Made only 11 appearances in an uneventful loan spell from Internazionale at Upton Park during the 2009/10 season.
 Returned to Italian football to play for Parma on another loan spell the following season.

 Moved to Blackburn Rovers on loan from Chilean side Audax Italiano for the 2009/09 season.
 Blackburn had the option to turn his move permanent if he impressed.
 He did not.

 Infamously disappeared back to Chile because of family problems during his uneventful three years at West Ham.
 The club's then manager Harry Redknapp later recalled after going to find him at the hotel at which he was living: "Poor Javier had opened the window, grabbed his passport, jumped out and legged it.
 He went straight to the airport, flew home to Chile and never played for West Ham again."